Accountability Policy & Procedure

 Violent behavior: Any behavior that jeopardizes the safety of oneself or another individual is prohibited and will result in significant disciplinary action.

 Weapons: Possession and/or use of firearms (guns) or any other dangerous weapons is prohibited.
-This includes martial arts equipment (see “recreational equipment” for approved appeal process), bullets, used bullet casing/shells, knives, stun guns, paint-ball guns, air-soft guns, and any article or substance that could be used as a weapon.
+This includes martial arts equipment (see “recreational equipment” for approved appeal process), bullets, used bullet casings/shells, knives, stun guns, paintball guns, air-soft guns, and any article or substance that could be used as a weapon.
 Note that “facsimile weapons” are not allowed in the residence halls.
-This would include any replica, toy or other object that bears a reasonable resemblance to, or that can reasonably be perceived to be, an actual weapon.
+This would include any replica, toy, or other object that bears a reasonable resemblance to, or that can reasonably be perceived to be, an actual weapon.